Breaking the Cycle of Mom Rage and How to Calm Your Nerves

 - The Chaos Peak: When multiple children are fighting or screaming simultaneously.

-- The Physical Touch Limit: When you’ve been “touched out” and someone wants a cuddle or a help with a zipper.
+- The Physical Touch Limit: When you’ve been “touched out” and someone wants a cuddle or help with a zipper.

-Digging Deeper: The Underlying Triggers
+The Underlying Triggers

 While the “trigger” might be the spilled milk, the root is often something else.
 Ask yourself these questions after the storm has passed:

 - Am I hungry or dehydrated?
-(The “Hanger” factor is real).
+(The “Hanger” factor is real.

 - Have I had a moment of silence today?